Guidance for ride leaders

 - And check that everyone has lights if needed.

 Collect a signed Guest entry and parental consent form from any non-members or from young people under 18.
-We ask riders to bring their own forms but it can be helpful if the leader brings a few spare copies.
-NEW Also add all the guest rider names to the register
+Also add all the guest rider names to the register.

 - Non-members over the age of 18 should complete part 2 of the form.